Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \subsubsection{Two-Stage Detection Frameworks}

 As the name indicates, two-stage frameworks perform the object detection task in two stages.
 In the first stage, spatial sub-regions of the input image are identified that contain object candidates, commonly known as region proposals.
 The proposed regions are coarse predictions that are scored based on their “objectness”.
-Regions with a high probability to occupy an object will achieve a high score and get passed as input to the second stage.
+Regions with a high probability of containing an object will achieve a high score and are used as input to the second stage.
 These unrefined predictions often lack localization precision.
 Therefore, the second stage mainly improves the spatial estimation of the object through a more fine-grained feature extraction.
 The following multi-task head then outputs the final bounding box estimation and classification score.

 A seminal work following this central idea is that of \citet{girshick_rich_2014}, who introduced \textit{region-based CNN} (R-CNN).
-Instead of working with a huge amount of region proposals via an exhaustive sliding window procedure, R-CNN integrates the selective search algorithm \citep{uijlings_selective_2013} to extract just about 2,000 category-independent candidates.
-More specifically, selective search is based on a hierarchical segmentation approach which recursively combines smaller regions into larger ones based on color, texture, size and fill similarity.
+Instead of dealing with a huge amount of region proposals via an exhaustive sliding window procedure, R-CNN integrates the selective search algorithm \citep{uijlings_selective_2013} to extract just about 2,000 category-independent candidates.
+More specifically, selective search is based on a hierarchical segmentation approach which recursively combines smaller regions into larger ones based on similarity in color, texture, size and fill.
 Subsequently, the 2,000 generated region proposals are cropped and warped into fixed size images in order to be fed into a pre-trained and fine-tuned CNN.
-The CNN acts as feature extractor to produce a feature vector with a fixed length, which can then be consumed by binary SVM classifiers that are trained for each object class independently.
+The CNN acts as feature extractor to produce a feature vector with a fixed length, which can then be consumed by binary SVM classifiers trained independently for each object class.
 At the same time, the CNN features are used for the class-specific bounding box regression.